sahiti-akella/SENG401FinalProject/README.md

 ## How do I run the application?

+** Note that API keys have been removed for security reasons **

 ### First: ###
 - On MySQL, run the BookLibrary.sql file and connect to the library database
+- Open a new terminal and complete the one of the following depending on your OS

 **On Windows:**